Wide Boosting: Abstract

 \section{Abstract}

-Gradient boosting (GB) is a popular methodology used to solve prediction problems through minimization of a differentiable loss function, $L$.
-GB is especially performant in low and medium dimension problems.
+Gradient Boosting (GB) is a popular methodology used to solve prediction problems by minimizing a differentiable loss function, $L$.
+GB performs very well on tabular machine learning (ML) problems; however, as a pure ML solver it lacks the ability to fit models with probabilistic but correlated multi-dimensional outputs, for example, multiple correlated Bernoulli outputs.
+GB also does not form intermediate abstract data embeddings, one property of Deep Learning that gives greater flexibility and performance on other types of problems.
 This paper presents a simple adjustment to GB motivated in part by artificial neural networks.
-Specifically, our adjustment inserts a square or rectangular matrix multiplication between the output of a GB model and the loss, $L$.
-This allows the output of a GB model to have increased dimension prior to being fed into the loss and is thus "wider" than standard GB implementations.
-We provide performance comparisons on several publicly available datasets.
-When using the same tuning methodology and same maximum boosting rounds, Wide Boosting outperforms standard GB in every dataset we try.
+Specifically, our adjustment inserts a matrix multiplication between the output of a GB model and the loss, $L$.
+This allows the output of a GB model to have increased dimension prior to being fed into the loss and is thus ``wider'' than standard GB implementations.
+We call our method Wide Boosting (WB) and show that WB outperforms GB on mult-dimesional output tasks and that the embeddings generated by WB contain are more useful in downstream prediction tasks than GB output predictions alone.